J-O-S-H-L/tmw_heatmap/README.md

 ## Introduction

 The **Heatmap Generator** is a Python tool designed to create visual representations of your immersion data from TMW immersion logs.
-This tool provides a simple way to generate heatmaps from your immersion data.
 Styling is based off of the anki addon [Review Heatmap](https://ankiweb.net/shared/info/1771074083) by Glutanimate

 ## Features